A Complete Guide to Undergraduate Certificates and Diplomas in Substance Use Disorder Counseling

 One thing you learn fast in the field of substance use disorders and addictions is that everyone has to start somewhere.
-Whether it’s the struggle out from the depths of substance use or starting in on an education to help those people—or both—sometimes grabbing that first rung is the most important step.
+Whether it’s the struggle out from the depths of substance use or starting in on an education to help those people, sometimes grabbing that first rung is the most important step.

 That’s what a diploma or undergraduate certificate in substance use disorder counseling can be.
 Open to anyone with a high school education or a GED, these programs deliver the basics in a very complex field.
 But those essentials are enough to get you started in making a real difference with people who really need it.

-With too many of those patients to handle and a crisis that is only growing, certificates are a fast path to creating capable counselors in addiction therapy.
+With too many patients to handle and a crisis that is only growing, certificates are a fast path to creating capable counselors in addiction therapy.

-What Is an Addiction Counselor Certificate or Diploma, in the Most Basic Sense?
+What Is an Addiction Counselor Certificate or Diploma?

-An undergraduate certificate (often called a certificate of completion) or diploma, is a college program that takes an essential set of classes and experiential study in substance use disorder counseling and wraps it up in a package that can take anywhere from three months to a year to complete.
+An undergraduate certificate (often called a certificate of completion) or diploma is a college program that takes an essential set of classes and experiential study in substance use disorder counseling and wraps it up in a package where coursework can take anywhere from three months to a year to complete.
+Some programs may extend beyond 12 months depending on internship or practicum requirements.

-Although this is only half the level of education that comes with a basic associate degree, in many states it offers the required education hours and field experience to qualify graduates for entry-level work in substance use disorder (SUD) counseling.
+This is only half the level of education that comes with a basic associate degree, but in many states, it offers the required education hours and field experience to qualify graduates for entry-level work in substance use disorder (SUD) counseling.
+Keep in mind that while classroom coursework may finish in 3-12 months, obtaining the supervised practicum or field experience hours required by many states for licensure may add additional months or even years to your timeline.

 Going along with the complicated nature of both substance use disorders and social perspectives on them, you’ll find these programs offered with many different titles: